hoekma/redpop/README.md

 ```

-# RedPop.consumer -- Consuming a Message
+# RedPop.consumer -- Consuming an Event

 RedPop's consumer takes care of all of the headachey things that an event processor needs to be
 concerned about.

 These include:

- * Replaying messages that didn't failed processing
+ * Replaying events that didn't failed processing
- * Canceling replay of messages that failed processing too many times
+ * Canceling replay of events that failed processing too many times
  * Cleaning up old consumers

-The only thing that you really need to do as a developer is override the processMessage() method.
+The only thing that you really need to do as a developer is override the processEvent() method.

 A simple consumer need only include this: